-Made in all in one-pan, this simple & easy Mexican chicken and rice is made long-grain white rice, boneless skinless chicken thighs (or you can use breasts), a few Mexican-inspired spices, a bit of tomato paste, and chicken stock.
-It all adds up to a well-balanced meal that’s perfect every time.
+Made in all in one-pan, my easy Mexican chicken and rice is made long-grain white rice, boneless skinless chicken thighs (or you can use breasts), a few Mexican-inspired spices, a bit of tomato paste, and chicken stock.
+It all adds up to a well-balanced meal that’s ready for dinner in about 30-minutes.

 An overhead shot of an enameled cast iron pot with chicken and rice topped with cilantro and a silver serving spoon.
 The pot is surrounded by a kitchen towel, half an avocado, and small bowls with sliced jalapenos, salsa, and lime wedges.